lucasjoliveau/doc/en/applications/inventory_and_mrp/barcode/operations/barcode_nomenclature.md

 ## Create a Barcode Nomenclature

-Odoo supports Barcode Nomenclatures, which determine the mapping and interpretation of the encoded information.
-You can configure your barcode nomenclature being in [developer mode](../../../general/developer_mode.html#developer-mode).
+Konvergo ERP supports Barcode Nomenclatures, which determine the mapping and interpretation of the encoded information.
+You can configure your barcode nomenclature being in [developer mode](../../../general/developer_mode#developer-mode).
 To do so, go to Inventory ‣ Configuration ‣ Barcode Nomenclature.

 You can create a barcode nomenclature from there, and then add a line to